 Then we loosened the inside strap holding the wall on.
 Everything was stable but looked a little scary.
 We proceeded to take apart the cabinets, closet, icebox, and walls.
 I cleaned with the vacuum often and by the end of the weekend it looked pretty empty.
 We’d have to call it quits till the next weekend.

-On Saturday November 5th 2011 we went to Dixon, CA to take a look at a craigslist find.
-A vintage (1946) Curtis Wright model 2 travel trailer.
+So here we go!
+Saturday November 5th 2011 we went to Dixon, CA to take a look at the craigslist find.

 With a quick check of the tie downs, off he went.
 First around the crated peppers hitting ruts and rocks.
 As he passed he slowed down (I thought to check his cargo but) just enough to ask Billy if any of the vintage muscle cars were for sale.
 But with the answer, the driver continued down the dirt road to get to the gravel road, to get to the asphalt road…bumping and turning without a care.
 YIKES!

 We jumped in our car and caught up with him on the asphalt road because he had pulled off to make sure everything was still secure.
 I guess he noticed a few things falling off?